YINN Dividend: Yield, Schedule, and What to Expect

 Short answer

-YINN's approximate approximately 1.2% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks 3x daily FTSE China 50 index and passes through the dividends of its holdings, typically quarterly, minus a 0.93% (net; gross is higher once acquired fund fees are included) expense ratio.
+YINN's approximate approximately 1.2% yield (as of early 2026) makes it a growth-first, low-yield fund, about $120 a year on a $10,000 position before tax.
+It tracks 3x daily FTSE China 50 index and passes through the income its holdings generate, usually quarterly, net of the 0.93% (net; gross is higher once acquired fund fees are included) expense ratio.
 If income is your goal, look to dedicated dividend funds for more; YINN is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the YINN dividend work?

-YINN holds the companies in 3x daily FTSE China 50 index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.93% (net; gross is higher once acquired fund fees are included) fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+YINN holds what is in 3x daily FTSE China 50 index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.93% (net; gross is higher once acquired fund fees are included) fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

-- Fee drag: the 0.93% (net; gross is higher once acquired fund fees are included) expense ratio is deducted before you receive distributions.
+• Fee: the 0.93% (net; gross is higher once acquired fund fees are included) expense ratio comes out before you receive anything, so the yield above is already net of it.

 If income is your goal, compare YINN against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how YINN's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how YINN's income fits your real portfolio in Walnut.

 The bottom line on the YINN dividend